Overview of Dealer Bluff Six Card Poker

 New Way of Playing Poker

 The marketing hook for Dealer Bluff Six Card Poker comes from the fact that in this game, unlike nearly all other casino table games, the dealer doesn’t act last.
 By acting last, after all, player action has been completed, the dealer is afforded a slight advantage in terms of overall expectation.
 This dealer advantage from acting last is the factor which creates most of the house edge casinos rely upon to make table games a profitable venture.

 Instead, when playing Dealer Bluff Six Card Poker, you’ll wait for the dealer to “choose” between three primary wagering options.
-The word choose is used loosely here, because rather than relying on the individual nature of human dealers, Dealer Bluff Six Card Poker relies on a computer program to make the decision.
+The word choose is used loosely here, because rather than relying on the individual nature of human dealers, many real money online poker games rely on a computer program to make the decision.
 The dealer will scan their cards using a special device known as the iDeal shuffler which is installed on the table, and based on the combination of cards inputted, the software algorithm will decide between three possible wagering increments.

 Once this process has been completed, players are free to make their own wagering decisions, based in part on the information revealed by the dealer’s “choice.”

 By providing such an innovative twist on conventional casino table games, Dealer Bluff Six Card Poker introduces a certain element of intrigue that most games simply can’t match.

 The game debuted in late 2009 at the Wynn casino in Las Vegas, and after a period of tinkering with the rules and structure, the game returned to the Wynn in 2012.
 By early 2013, it had secured a spot on the gaming floors of the Red Rock Casino Resort in Las Vegas, along with two casinos in California, Thunder Valley Casino Resort outside of Sacramento, and Pala Casino outside of San Diego.